cferdinandi/adventure/content/adventures/lacey-the-luck-dragon.md

 - If the baby dragons aren’t returned in time, goblins ambush the unprotected village.
 The players will need to decide how to focus their time at that point: on rescuing the baby dragons, or protecting the village.
 - If you want a longer campaign, have the bandits make off with a dragon.
 It will create an additional side campaign the players will need to complete.

-## Questions

-- What do you know about baby dragons?
-- Are they're likely to have gone to or that could be especially dangerous?
-- What kinds of dangers does Lacey the Luck Dragon protect the village from?
-- Is there anyone else who might be looking for the baby dragons?
-- Where did the dragons go?
-- Why do the goblins want to take over the village?
-- What is the shopkeeper planning to do with the dragon?